nihole/md2docx/README.md

 But the fact is that we don’t need to solve this problem for all cases.
 We only need to solve this for our particular one.

-For example, in my case I only need
+For example, in my case I only need to

 - add styles for all tables (in accordance with corporate requirements)
 - insert automatic table captions
 - insert automatic image captions

-and I will have exactly the same word file that I had when creating it manually (old style).
+and I have the exact same word file as I did when creating it manually (old style).

 ## Instruments